-This restored 1822 residence of Sir William Campbell, appointed Chief Justice of Upper Canada in 1825, is the oldest ...
+Built in 1822, Campbell House Museum was the residence of Sir William Campbell, appointed Chief Justice of Upper Canada in ...
 More

 Campbell House Museum

-This restored 1822 residence of Sir William Campbell, appointed Chief Justice of Upper Canada in 1825, is the oldest remaining building from the original city of York.
+Built in 1822, Campbell House Museum was the residence of Sir William Campbell, appointed Chief Justice of Upper Canada in 1825.
+It is the oldest remaining building from the original city of York.
 The structure is classic Georgian architecture, a rare find in the region, and has served as a museum since 1974, when the Queen Mother officially opened it.
 Originally constructed on Duke Street now Adelaide, it was moved to its present location at Queen Street West and University.
 Guided half-hour tours of the building are available throughout the day.

 Part of the Anchorage walking tour, this house (circa 1915) was built by the self proclaimed "18th person" to walk